Why study at Roehampton

 - Well-equipped laboratories with facilities for DNA analysis, high performance liquid chromatography, image analysis, cell culture facilities, ELISA and fluorescence plate readers.

 This course offers a practical approach to studying the life processes of health, disease, treatment and prevention.
 You will learn about the fundamentals of life from cell biology and immunology to the relationship between nutrition and health.
-The course is accredited by the Institute of Biomedical Science (IBMS), and on graduation you will become a Registered Associate Nutritionist.
+The course is accredited by the Institute of Biomedical Science (IBMS).
 You will gain experience in laboratory practices, instrumentation and analytical techniques.

 You take core modules in biomolecular science, cell and molecular biology, physiology, and human disease, preparing you for honours-level study.
 A module on practical methods introduces a wide range of biological and biochemical techniques and develops laboratory skills, including the use of computer systems to present and analyse data.